dacoder123456m/wusco-browserext/README.md

 # wusco-browserext
-1st step follow this tutorial by using c or b:
+1st step follow this tutorial by using c or b and when you get in go back to this repo here is the url:

 https://skiovox.com/